Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 In the quast section we see a table of assembly statistics, and then a barplot showing the sizes of different contigs in the assembly.
 We are primarily interested in:

 - Number of contigs  - Is our assembly in relatively few pieces (i.e. < 200 contigs)
-- Length of the assembly - Does the size of the assembly match our expectation for the genome size of teh sequenced organism?
+- Length of the assembly - Does the size of the assembly match our expectation for the genome size of the sequenced organism?
 - N50 - Is our assembly in relatively large pieces (i.e. half the assembly on fragments > 50Kb in size).